top of page

 Compliance, at its fundamental level, is about keeping promises to obligations that we have made.
 These obligations may be in the form of agreements to follow such things as: engineering standards, building codes, traffic laws, quality standards, or internal policies and procedures.

-As an engineer, I have always had to follow rules (i.e. requirements) of all kinds such as: laws of physics, mathematical theorems, laws of cybernetics, engineering standards, time and budget constraints, and the list goes on.
-Professional engineers in Canada (and other parts of the world) are also constrained by law to protect public safety which adds additional obligations.
+As an engineer, I have always had to comply with rules (i.e. requirements) of all kinds such as: laws of physics, mathematical theorems, laws of cybernetics, engineering standards, time and budget constraints, and the list goes on.
+Professional engineers in Canada (and other parts of the world) are also constrained by law to protect public safety which adds ethical and moral obligations.

 All of these are a form of constraint, and to an engineer these are seen as challenges and not problems.
-Engineering at its core is about creating solutions within constraints allowing for contingencies to make certain system objectives are met.
-Constraints are not hindrances to innovation, but rather the source of creativity.
+The essence of engineering lies in designing solutions that work within given constraints while planning for unforeseen circumstances to ensure system goals are achieved.
+Far from stifling innovation, these limitations actually fuel creative thinking.

 Compliance with regulations in many ways is no different than an engineer designing a system to meet product or customer requirements.
 However, what is different is the way in which these are done and therein lies the rub.

-We know that it is best to design safety and quality into our products, services, and manufacturing.
-This produces better result than inspecting and auditing for conformance afterwards.
+We know it's best to design safety and quality into our products, services, and manufacturing.
+This produces better results than inspecting and auditing for conformance afterwards.
 The former makes compliance an engineering problem, while the latter makes it a policing and enforcement problem.

 When is compliance evil?

 We know that too much order (or control) removes autonomy from both individuals and organizations.
-At some point this loss of autonomy creates resentment that results in companies only doing the minimum of what is asked of them.
-This unfortunately has been the case for many who are under significant government regulation.
+At some point this loss of autonomy diminishes agency, among other things, resulting in companies only doing the minimum of what is asked of them.
+Many organizations subject to heavy governmental oversight have, regrettably, experienced this perspective firsthand.

 Companies may also not differentiate between conformance to a standard and compliance to a regulatory statute.
-For example, many view compliance as a tax on productivity and so they want to do the minimum just like with their taxes.
-This same perspective is often used to address other kinds of obligations.
-Minimizing taxes is one thing, however, taking this same minimalist approach to safety and quality is another matter and perhaps even unethical.
+For example, many view compliance as a tax on productivity and so they want to do the minimum as they do with paying their taxes.
+This same perspective is often applied to other kinds of obligations.
+Minimizing taxes is one thing, however, taking this same minimalist approach for safety and quality is another matter and perhaps even unethical.

 Sometimes, regulations and standards are not well designed which further contributes to a negative view of compliance.
-This can be seen with earlier versions of the quality management standard ISO 9001.
-Early versions were very prescriptive and subject to much interpretation.
-Recent changes to the standard have attempted to address some of this by moving to a management-based approach.
+This can be seen with early versions of the quality management standard ISO 9001.
+When this standard was introduced, it was very prescriptive and subject to much interpretation.
+Recent changes to this standard have attempted to address some of this by moving to a management-based approach.
 This affords organizations with a greater degree of autonomy.
 However, this comes with the requirement that organizations develop their own means (their own rules) by which they will meet their obligations.

 How compliance can be a leader rather than a tyrant

-And when it comes to safety, security, sustainability, quality or the environment, it will require more than just following rules.
+And when it comes to safety, security, sustainability, quality or the environment, this requires more than just following rules.
 It requires leading the organization towards better outcomes.

-Finding the right balance that creates enough order without sacrificing too much autonomy is difficult.
-However, this is precisely the role that those accountable for obligations must take for compliance to fulfill it's purpose of protecting and ensuring value creation.
+Finding the right balance that creates enough order without sacrificing too much autonomy is challenging.
+However, this is precisely the challenge for those accountable for obligations must take for compliance to fulfill it's purpose of protecting and ensuring value creation.

 Related Posts